VBGI/herbs/herbs/docs/sphinx/en/source/http_api.rst

 This document describes HTTP-API (Application Programming Interface over HTTP protocol) used to get access Digital Herbarium Database of the BGI.

-HTTP-API works in readonly mode.
+HTTP-API works in read-only mode.
 There is no way to make changes in the database using the API.